Frequently Asked Questions

 Q) How long is the hospitalization period?

 Since each cat's metabolism is slightly different, the length of stay may vary and is determined by the remaining radioactivity in your cat’s thyroid gland.
 State and City law requires that a cat remain hospitalized until the radioactivity has dropped to a very low level.
-This usually takes 3 to 5 days.
+This usually takes 4 to 6 days.

 We measure the radioactivity emitted by your cat’s thyroid every day during their hospitalization to ensure that the thyroid has taken up adequate radioiodine to be effective.
 If a cat’s tumor fails to take up enough of the administered radioiodine dose, the treatment may not be effective unless an additional dose is given.
 Although rare, this is one cause for treatment failure, which we avoid by daily monitoring.
-We will remain involved in your cat's recovery and long-term care, and we will review the results of all follow-up thyroid monitoring and provide your veterinarian Dr. Peterson’s interpretation and recommendations.Q) How can I check on my cat's condition during treatment?

 At Hypurrcat, we understand the special role the cat plays in the owner’s family.
 Our entire Hypurrcat team is committed to providing personal attention to the unique concerns of each individual cat and cat owner.
 We call or email each owner daily during their cat's stay.